Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 }
 ```

-Challenge: float every other a tag to the right.
+Challenge: float every other tag to the right.

 ## Flex

 Flex is a tool that arranges elements along an axis.
 The axis can be horizontal or vertical.

-Flex is a property that arrange the elements children.
+Flex is a property that arranges the child elements.
 This is the core concept!
-All of the other flex properties apply to the the children and determine how the children are arranged.
+All of the other flex properties apply to the children and determine how the children are arranged.

 Solve the problems here: https://flexboxfroggy.com